 July was an exciting month as we began welcoming visitors back to our Estate as lockdown measures eased.
 Whilst guests enjoyed picnics with our Sussex Sparkling wine, our dedicated Vineyard crew removed leaves and ‘tucked in’ the stray canes within tightened wires.
 We also remove leaves to ensure crucial light and warmth reaches the flowers.
 Do you remember we mentioned we like the vines to work hard?

 After flowering we saw fruit set which led to ‘veraison’, a term of French origin, used to describe colour change in grape berries, from green to red.
 So begins the ripening process.

 Throughout September, our Vineyard Technician, Stan was busy measuring sugar and acidity levels as the grapes began ripening.
 Because of this phenological change, the fruits become rather appealing to birds so the team added nets to the bottom of the vines to stop them from devouring our tasty grapes.

-With our picking team from the local Sussex community proudly assembled, Harvest can begin on Monday.
+With our picking team from the local Sussex community proudly assembled, Harvest can begin on Monday 12th October.
 This year we’ll be carrying out strict social distancing measures and keeping groups in bubbles to work efficiently and safely.
-Harvest really is the best time of year at Rathfinny so check out our Harvest page on the website and plan a visit.

 You can also read our Vineyard Technician, Stan’s blog for an insight into our 2020 Harvest.